MAKE RADIATION VISIBLE

 near and downwind of Browns Ferry Nuclear Power Plant.

-We think it is possible this ionizing radiation
+We think this ionizing radiation

-could be affecting the health
+may be affecting the health

 of Tennessee Valley residents.